niuware/niuware.github.io/quick-docs.md

 <a name="exception"></a>
 ## 13. Exceptions

-If there is a problem with the configuration of your Controller classes, view template files or Twig an Exception will be thrown.
-In general there is no need to visualize the errors in the PHP log file as you can see all details directly in the browser.
+If there is a problem with the configuration of your Controller classes, view template files or other exceptions, the FrameworkException will be thrown and you will see the complete list of all thrown exceptions and errors on the screen.
+In general it is not needed to throw exceptions but you can throw a FrameworkException in your Controller class as follows:

+{% highlight php %}
+[app/controllers/MyController.controller.php]

+<?php

+namespace Niuware\WebFramework\Controllers;

+use Niuware\WebFramework\Controller;
+use Niuware\WebFramework\FrameworkException;

+final class MyController extends Controller {

+    public function getMyPage(HttpRequest $request) {

+        if ($somethingIsWrong) {

+            throw new FrameworkException($message, $error_code);
+        }

+        return $this->render();
+    }

+{% endhighlight %}

+In the case of the API classes, you will see only the last error/exception directly in the JSON rendered response.